In weight training, the training volume indicates how much work we did or how much weight our muscles moved during one workout.

-For example, you cannot count 1/3 of your squats onto your hamstring volume.
+For example, you cannot count 1/3 of your squats for your hamstring volume.

-Of course, there is some stress on your hamstrings but you cannot compare it with the triceps exposure while bench pressing.
+Although there is some stress on your hamstrings, it’s not comparable with the triceps exposure while doing bench press.

 Ultimately, you can also use 1/2 instead of 1/3, as a formula.

 This depends on your body type (e.g. anatomy, technique) and how you feel.